numenta/nupic.core-legacy/external/windows64/README.md

 | Yaml Cpp | 0.3.0 | https://code.google.com/p/yaml-cpp/ | yaml-cpp-0.3.0.tar.gz |
 | Z lib | 1.2.8 | http://www.zlib.net/ | zlib-1.2.8.tar.gz |

-Extract them all into %NUPIC_CORE_SOURCE%/build (the %NUPIC_CORE_SOURCE%/.gitignore file has a rule that ignores any directory called build/).
+Extract them all into %NUPIC_CORE_SOURCE%/build directory.
+The %NUPIC_CORE_SOURCE%/.gitignore file has a rule that ignores any directory called build/ You may need to un-nest some of the directories, e.g. apr-1.5.1/apr-1.5.1/... to apr-1.5.1/...

-Perform some housekeeping tasks on the Apr directories by renaming them - apr-1.5.1 to apr
+Perform some housekeeping tasks on the Apr directories by renaming them -
+apr-1.5.1 to apr
 apr-iconv-1.2.1 to apr-iconv
 apr-util-1.5.4 to apr-util